SynapseAnalytics/konan-housing-model/README.md

 Although you may use the official **Konan** docker image for your use, you may of course use the provided source to build (and optionally) publish your own version of the docker image.

-1. Create a `.konan` environment variable from the provided `.konan.example` example, and don't forget to update it with your credentials and desired image name and tag.
+1. Create a `.konan` environment variable from the provided `.konan.example` example, and don't forget to update it with your container registry credentials and desired image name and tag.
 2. Use the `Makefile` to build the image

     ```bash